MoathOthman/NYTMostPopular/README.md

 You can check the coverage in xcode as well in the Report navigator.

+### Layout testing
+The project uses [LayoutTest library](https://github.com/linkedin/LayoutTest-iOS) to perform layout testing which somewhere between UI and unit testing but run as a unit test, so its fast. *only covering the articleViewController

 ### Linting
 linting is executed through a build phase on each build. you may also run `./Pods/SwiftLint/swiftlint`